Tom123454321876/AI-Projects/README.md

 # AI-Projects

-A curated portfolio of my AI and machine learning work.
+A curated portfolio of my artificial intelligence, machine learning, agentic AI, and IoT forecasting work.
-This repository serves as an index.
-Each section below links to a separate project repository with full code, data, and documentation.
+This repository serves as an index for selected academic and applied projects, with links to notebooks, repositories, code, data workflows, and documentation.

 ---